2050plus/2050plus/doc/veka_configurations.rst

 Temporal resolution has also been explored during the preliminary phase of the project.
 Two resolution techniques were proposed : time aggregation and time segmentation.
 Time aggregation averages timesteps on a given resolution (e.g.: 3h aggregation).
 Time segmentation use the `tsam` package (https://github.com/FZJ-IEK3-VSA/tsam).
 This package looks for typical periods using machine learning algorithms.
 While having an impact on the computation time, we preferred a 3h time aggregation to be as close as possible to profiles.
 This choice eases also the interpretation of results.

-More details about the spatial resolution are given in Section :ref:`_spatial_resolution`
+More details about the spatial resolution are given in Section :ref:`spatial_resolution`.